begeli/cloud-computing-architecture-project/src/README.md

 	`python3 controller_final.py --log_path <Name of the logging File (REQUIRED)>`

 	This command will start scheduling the PARSEC jobs, so, it is important to start running mc-perf right after this command executes.

-- NOTE: cpu_ps_util.py is a small script we used to get the cpu utilization numbers for the first 2 questions in part 4.